Another 4 Mainers die as 21 more coronavirus cases are confirmed

 Other cases have been detected in Aroostook (6), Franklin (29), Hancock (10), Kennebec (105), Knox (16), Lincoln (13), Oxford (15), Piscataquis (1), Sagadahoc (19), Somerset (17), Waldo (49) and Washington (2) counties.

-As of Tuesday morning, the coronavirus has sickened 1,181,885 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 69,079 deaths, according to Johns Hopkins University of Medicine.
+As of Tuesday afternoon, the coronavirus has sickened 1,201,337 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 70,646 deaths, according to Johns Hopkins University of Medicine.

 Watch: Common myths about COVID-19